 On a night of track records there was also a world record!
 Claire Elms raced to a time of 5:30.89 in the women’s elite mile B race.
 The fastest clocking ever for a mile in the W60 category and an age-grading of 103% for good measure.

-The women’s elite 400m race was won in emphatic style by Lina Nielson, who a week later would go on finish second in the Indoor British Championships (behind her sister Laviai) in a PB of 51.95.
+The women’s elite 400m race was won in emphatic style by Lina Nielson.
+A week later she finished second in the Indoor British Championships (behind her sister Laviai) in a PB of 51.95.

 Check out the Graham Smith Photography website here for a full gallery of pictures capturing a memorable night of athletics at Lee Valley.